UK Driving Test Statistics: The 2026 Overview

 The headline UK driving test number is 48.7 percent.
 Below it sits a structure of gaps that almost nobody quotes.
-An 11.5 percentage point gap between low-volume and high-volume centres.
+A gap of roughly 7 percentage points between low-volume and high-volume centres.
 A 14.9 week wait time gap by region.
-A 15.63 percentage point age cohort gap.
+A 15.6 percentage point age cohort gap between 17 year olds and 25-34.
 A 2.7 percentage point density gap.
-A 6 point gender gap.
+A roughly 2 point volume-weighted gender gap.
 Each one tells a different story about who tests where and what happens.
 This guide is the entry point for all of them.

 - National pass rate